Victor Leung

 }

-Notice that by default the backing variable’s name is the same as the property’s name with an underscore in front.
-You don’t need to write the above code, unless you want to override the method and do something differently.
+Note that by default, the backing variable's name is the same as the property's name but with an underscore in front.
+You don't need to write the above code unless you want to override the method and do something differently.

-When you create a new method, you need to put the declaration in .h file:
+When you create a new method, you need to put the declaration in the .h file:

 - (int)newMethod:(ArgType *)arg;